Buddha statue found in Egypt points to ancient India links

 Egypt has unveiled many major archaeological discoveries in recent years, amid attempts to revive its vital tourism industry after years of political unrest and the Covid pandemic.

-However, critics say the flurry of excavations has prioritized finds that grab media attention over hard academic research.
+However, critics say the flurry of excavations has prioritised finds that grab media attention over hard academic research.

 The crown jewel in the government's plans is the long-delayed inauguration of the Grand Egyptian Museum at the foot of the pyramids in Giza.